-And to pick up some clothes, try Avenida 11 de Septiembre.
-There are plenty of shops, including the larger department stores Falabella and Paris and a small mall called Drugstore, on nearby Avenida Providencia.
+And to pick up some clothes, try Avenida Nueva Providencia, formerly Avenida 11 de Septiembre.
+There are plenty of shops, including the larger department stores Falabella and Paris and a small mall called Drugstore.

 For nightlife, it’s Bellavista.
 Start with dinner at Como Agua Para Chocolate or the Peruvian restaurant Barandiaran, located in Patio Bellavista.

-During the day, you can take a tour of Cerro San Cristobal, the zoo, or Pablo Neruda’s house — La Chascona — at Fernando Márquez de la Plata 0192.
+During the day, check out the neighborhood’s street art.
+You can also take a tour of Cerro San Cristobal, the zoo, or Pablo Neruda’s house — La Chascona — at Fernando Márquez de la Plata #0192.

 Ñuñoa is a quiet neighborhood and promises a mellower evening out.

 If you’re looking for quality Italian food, and that secret that all the locals know about but the tourists don’t, try Golfo di Napoli.
-It’s easy to miss if you’re not paying attention, because from the street, the restaurant appears to be no more than a door.
-Walk in and down the red hallway which opens up into a small, two-room restaurant with Italian waiters, wine, and food.
 Anything on the menu is delicious.

-Also stop by Café Ona, Café Utopia, and Patagonia.
-Start with lunch at Café Ona at an outdoor table.
-Then head to Café Utopia for happy hour and a long list of mixed drinks.
+Also stop by café Utopia, and Sur Patagónico.
+Start with Café Utopia for happy hour and a long list of mixed drinks.
 For dinner, walk across the street to Patagonia, order a wine, and sample from the gourmet menu.